goatcorp/dalamud-docs/news/2023-09-21-dalamud-v9-stabilization.md

 [#dalamud-dev](https://discord.com/channels/581875019861328007/860813266468732938)
 channel on our Discord server.

-Thanks for sticking around, and have a great autumn! <br> ~goat
+Thanks for sticking around, and have a great autumn! <br/> ~goat